tronprotocol/documentation/TRON_Development/The_First_TRON_Programming_Contest_EN.md

 The reward pool is $1,000,000.

-First-place winners for the following six applications will take home a reward of $300,000-350,000:
+First-place winners for the following five applications will take home a reward of $180,000-280,000:

-+ Hot wallet based on Windows: $150,000
++ Wallet based on Windows(must have off-line signature function): $180,000
-+ Hot wallet based on Mac: $150,000
+ + Wallet based on Mac(have off-line signature function is better): $180,000
-+ Hot wallet based on iOS/Android: $150,000
++ Wallet based on iOS/Android(must have off-line signature function): $180,000
-+ Hot wallet embedded with Google Chrome: $150,000
++ Wallet embedded with Google Chrome: $180,000
-+ Cold wallet: $150,000 + Blockchain Explorer: $250,000.
++ Blockchain Explorer: $280,000.

 The developer of any product we deem to be complete will receive a $100,000 TRON LOAN.
 For more information please refer to
 https://github.com/tronprotocol/Documentation/blob/master/TRON_Development/TRON_Loan_EN.md